 Capturing Leads with Mass Messaging

-Two of the more underrated online marketing tips you should be studying to fortify your Internet marketing strategy are press releases and webinars.
+Press releases and webinars are two of the more underrated online marketing tips you should study to fortify your Internet marketing strategy.

 They allow you to captivate people’s attention in a more engaging way than more traditional methods.
 Since you’re doing it online, it has the potential to reach and attract untold numbers of potential patrons.
 So, let’s briefly dip into both.